 Executive Director and Staff Attorney

 Rachna has focused her career on working with children and families.
 She holds a passion for helping individuals attain justice through the legal system.
 Her experience includes work at the Milton A. Kramer Health Law Clinic at Case Western Reserve University, the Family Court Project at Legal Services of Eastern Missouri, and the Cuyahoga County Prosecutor’s Office in the Division of Children & Family Services.
-Rachna has also worked with private attorneys where she learned the skillful practice of family law including divorce, child custody and visitation, and estate planning.
+Rachna has also worked with private attorneys at solo practices and large firms on issues related to family law including divorce, child custody and visitation, and estate planning.
 In addition to traditional litigation, Rachna works to resolve conflicts and legal disputes through negotiation, mediation, and collaboration.
 During the course of her education and professional experience, Rachna noticed the lack of legal and general advocacy services focused on non-domestic sexual violence.
-Using her joint interest in public health and the law, Jane Doe was crafted as a solution to this problem and a source of long-term legal services focused on safety and recovery for survivors of sexual violence.
+She crafted Jane Doe as a source of long-term legal services focused on safety and recovery for survivors of sexual violence.
 Rachna provides a unique line of services at Jane Doe including interdisciplinary collaboration and holistic services for clients of all ages regardless of gender identity, sexual orientation, or income level.
 Through such comprehensive services, Rachna provides compassionate, valuable service to her clients and the community at large.

 J.D.
 2011, Case Western Reserve University

 B.A.
 2008, Washington University in St. Louis